MicrosoftDocs/azure-reference-other/studio-module-reference/feature-selection-modules.md

 - [How to use feature selection](#bkmk_howto)
 - [Algorithms that include feature selection](#LearnersWithFeatureSelection)

-Each feature selection module in Machine Learning Studio uses a dataset as input.
+Each feature selection module in Machine Learning Studio (classic) uses a dataset as input.
 Then, the module applies well-known statistical methods to the data columns that are provided as input.
 The output is a set of metrics that can help you identify the columns that have the best information value.

 ## <a name="bkmk_Introduction"></a>About feature selection